elastic/elasticsearch-serverless-ruby/README.md

   { index: { _index: 'books', data: {name: "Brave New World", "author": "Aldous Huxley", "release_date": "1932-06-01", "page_count": 268} } },
   { index: { _index: 'books', data: {name: "The Handmaid's Tale", "author": "Margaret Atwood", "release_date": "1985-06-01", "page_count": 311} } }
 ]
+# Then we send the data via the bulk api:
 > response = client.bulk(body: body)
+# And we can check that the items were indexed and given an id in the response:
 > response['items']
  =>
 [{"index"=>{"_index"=>"books", "_id"=>"Pdink4cBmDx329iqhzM2", "_version"=>1, "result"=>"created", "_shards"=>{"total"=>2, "successful"=>1, "failed"=>0}, "_seq_no"=>0, "_primary_term"=>1, "status"=>201}},